smobyrne/CMPM163Labs/README.md

 - Modified scale (y) of some buildings to create more height difference
 - Reordered if-else conditions so water is associated more with buildings than with grass.
 - Added skybox and modified directional light to match

+Partner Check-In:
+For the creative portion of the lab, my partner recreated Florida with its high buildings and grassy areas.
+I thought it was cool they made the water reflective.
+We did not help each other on the lab assignment.